Common Benefit Terms/Glossary

 19. Specialty Drugs

 High-cost injectables, infused, oral or inhaled drugs for the ongoing treatment of a chronic condition.
 These drugs generally require special handling and storage with close supervision and monitoring of the patient's drug therapy.
+To have your specialty drug covered through a Ruan medical plan, you must purchase your medication through the Accredo Specialty Pharmacy Program.

 20. Short-term Disability (STD)